kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 ### fold/reduce/forEach

-This serial of functions provide features of iteration and folding, and their usages are also the same as the corresponding ones of `kotlin.sequences.Sequence`.
+This serial of functions provide features of iteration and folding, and their usages are also the same as the corresponding ones of `kotlin.sequences`.
 The following code calculates the total salary of all employees:

 ```kotlin
 val totalSalary = Employees.asSequence().fold(0L) { acc, employee -> acc + employee.salary }